 Lastly, you may be entitled to damages for pain and suffering.
 These damages can pay for the physical pain and mental suffering you face.
 While these damages cannot reverse injuries, they can attempt to compensate you for the harm you suffered in addition to the damages for financial harms.

 Personal Injury Lawyer Offering Free Legal Consultations for University of Miami Injury Victims

-If you or a student in your family was injured while attending the University of Miami, call the Law Offices of Prosper Shaked to discuss filing a personal injury lawsuit.
+If you or a student in your family was injured while attending the University of Miami, call Prosper Shaked to discuss filing a personal injury lawsuit.
 If the University’s negligence caused you serious injuries or you were injured by someone else while attending the University of Miami, call personal injury lawyer Prosper Shaked today at (305) 694-2676 to set up a free legal consultation on your case.